TueHellsternKea/study/4sem/10-IT_security/IT_Security_Slide.md

 The company that issued the security certificate vouches for them.

-When you send sensitive information over an HTTPS connection, no one can eavesdrop on it in transit.
+When you send sensitive information over an HTTPS connection, **no one can eavesdrop on it in transit**.
 HTTPS is what makes **secure** online banking and shopping possible.

 ---

-The presence of HTTPS itself isn’t a guarantee a site is legitimate.
+## The presence of HTTPS itself isn’t a guarantee a site is legitimate.

 Clever phishers have realized that people look for the **HTTPS** indicator and lock icon, and may go out of their way to disguise their websites.